 If we are willing to consider a horse’s action as feedback, before we know they become a mirror.
 What we do now is important.
 If we can hold a safe space for all parties, we can begin to calibrate ourselves.
 We can work on how the horse needs us to be.
 For example, how do we need to be to relax the horse or how should we be if we want the horse to approach us.

-As the dance unfolds, we read our moves, we read our own bodies.
+And so the dance unfolds, we can reflect on our movement, and we read our own bodies in action through the feedback from a sentient "other".
 We might develop a scale of being.
 In this space a new question arises, when we observe a behaviour in the horse, we might ask ourselves “what did I do that created that?”.
 Or, “how should I be if I want to observe a change?”

 The tables turn